Surgical Procedures: Surgery and Staging for Placental Site Trophoblastic Disease

 Diagnosis of PSTD

-Once a diagnosis of PSTD has been made or if it is suspected, your healthcare provider will have you get further testing to find the stage of cancer.
-These tests may include:
+Once a diagnosis of PSTD has been made or if your provider thinks you have PSTD, you will need more testing to find the stage of cancer.
+These tests may be:

-Physical Exam: This is a general exam to look at your body and to talk about past health issues.
-This includes a pelvic exam to check the vagina, cervix, uterus, fallopian tubes, and ovaries.
+Physical Exam: This is an exam to look at your body and to talk about past health issues.
+A pelvic exam will be done to check your vagina, cervix, uterus, fallopian tubes, and ovaries.
 A Pap smear may also be done.

-Blood Testing: Some blood tests, such as blood chemistry studies, serum tumor markers (beta human chorionic gonadotropin [β-hCG] and/or human placental lactogen [hPL]), and other bloodwork may be done during workup and treatment.
+Blood Testing: Some blood tests, like blood chemistry studies, serum tumor markers (beta human chorionic gonadotropin [β-hCG] and/or human placental lactogen [hPL]), and other bloodwork may be done during workup and treatment.

-Urine Testing: Urine testing may be done to check for β-hCG and/or other substances.
+Urine Testing: Urine testing may be done to check for β-hCG and other substances.

 Procedures Used to Diagnose PSTD

-• Lumbar Puncture (LP): Cerebrospinal fluid (CSF) is pulled out of the spinal column to see if the cancer has spread or metastasized.
-A needle, which is placed between two bones in the spine, removes the CSF for testing.
+- Lumbar Puncture (LP): Cerebrospinal fluid (CSF) is pulled out of the spinal column to see if the cancer has spread or metastasized.
+A needle is placed between two bones in the spine to removes the CSF for testing.

-• Dilation and Curettage: The cervix is dilated so that the endometrial tissue, which lines the uterus, can be removed and tested for cancer or other abnormalities.
+- Dilation and Curettage: The cervix is dilated (widened) so that the endometrial tissue, which lines the uterus, can be removed and tested for cancer or other changes.
 In some cases, a suction device may also be used to remove tissue.

 Staging of PSTD

-Placental-site trophoblastic disease spreads to other parts of the body by spreading to nearby tissues or traveling through the lymph and blood systems.
-Cancer stage determines how advanced the cancer is, if and how far it has spread, and how it is treated.
-Your care team will talk with you about the stage of your disease.
+Placental-site trophoblastic disease can spread to nearby tissues or through the lymph and blood systems.
+Cancer stage defines how advanced the cancer is, if and how far it has spread, and how it is treated.
+Your provider will talk with you about the stage of your disease.

 In most cases, you will need surgery.
 The surgery you have depends on many factors.
 Your surgeon will talk with you in detail about your procedure.